Statement of Faith

 their glory equal, their majesty coeternal.

-On Eternal Life: Those who call upon the name of the Lord and who put faith in Christ (give their allegiance to Him) will inherit eternal life (John 3:16), which means a life of fullness, goodness, and purpose from present day to eternity.
-Those who reject Christ will remain in separation from God and experience His just wrath by their own conscious choice (Rom.
-1:18, 12:19, 13:4).
+On Eternal Life: Those who call upon the name of the Lord and put faith in Christ (give their allegiance to Him: John 11:25-26) will inherit eternal life (John 3:16).
+This means a life of fullness, goodness, and purpose from present-day to eternity.
+Those who reject Christ by their own conscious choice will remain separated from God and experience His just wrath (Rom.
+1:18, 12:19, 13:4, Matt.
+10:28, Matt.
+25:41, Rev. 21:8).

-On Christian Life: Those who have been justified in Christ will receive the Holy Spirit to sanctify, convict, and comfort them (John 14-15).
-The natural outworking of an authentic faith is sanctification, or growing more like Christ.
+On Christian Life: The natural outworking of an authentic faith is sanctification, which is growing more like Christ.
+Those justified in Christ will receive the Holy Spirit to sanctify, convict, and comfort them (John 14-15).
 Christian life should reflect the fruit of God’s Spirit (Gal.
 6) and the values of God’s law (Deut.
 20).
+Such virtues include love, faith, purity, generosity, restraint, honor for the poor and weaker brother, faithfulness in marriage, and grace for fellow brothers and sisters in Christ.

 EWAT holds to the fundamental truths of Scripture as expressed in the creeds (Apostles’ and Nicene), the model of the early church as outlined in the Didache, and the moral values of God’s law as expressed in the Ten Commandments (upheld by Jesus Christ Himself: John 10, Matt.
 5-7).
-In Acts 15, the Jerusalem Council decided upon fundamental virtues each new convert would be taught:
+In Acts 15, the Jerusalem Council decided upon fundamental virtues taught to new converts at the outset of his/her faith:

 Due to these proofs, EWAT holds to a historical sexual ethic: